openrails/openrails/Source/Documentation/Manual/operation.rst

 Absolute waiting points are a comfortable way of synchronizing and scheduling train operation.

+.. _operation-signals:

 Signals at Station Stops
 ========================

-If the signal at the end of a platform protects a route which contains switches, that signal will be held at danger up to 2 minutes before the booked departure.
+If the Experimental Option *Forced red at station stops* has been selected, and if there is a signal at the end of a platform, that signal will be held at danger up to 2 minutes before the booked departure.
 If the station stop is less than 2 minutes, the signal will clear as the train comes to a stand.
 This applies to both AI train and player trains.